 As well as getting ready-planted hanging baskets from your local garden centre, you could even make your own DIY hanging basket using an old colander or even a plastic bottle.

 If you want to mix it up, try growing some tomatoes or strawberries in your hanging baskets - it's the perfect time of year!

-Not only will garden lighting add atmosphere and drama to your garden, it will also extend the time you’ll be able to use it.
+Not only will garden lighting add atmosphere to your garden, it will also extend the time you’ll be able to use it.

 Sitting in a garden filled with twinkling lights is great on a warm summer night, but it’s also a wonderful place to be on those dark winter nights when you’re wrapped up warm with a hot drink to hand.

-When it comes to garden lighting there are loads of options.
-You could install some colour changing LED lights to illuminate your paths and patio with the help of an electrician, or go for the DIY option and add some pretty solar powered torches and fairy lights.
+When it comes to garden lights, there are loads of options.
+You could install some colour changing LED lights to illuminate your paths and patio with the help of an electrician, or go for the DIY (and cheaper) option and add some pretty solar powered torches and fairy lights.
 The best part is, no garden is too small for a bit of twinkle.

 5. Don’t Forget the Scent